 - 1. Regular School Route mileage driven by regular route buses owned by the district or contracted or leased from other parties. - 2.
 Regular route mileage allowed: - a.
-Regular route mileage is driven routinely morning, noon and afternoon for the transportation of pupils between their residences and the school buildings they attend. - b.
+Regular route mileage is driven routinely morning, noon and afternoon for the transportation of pupils between their residences and the school buildings they attend.
+Summer school mileage is considered regular route. - b.
 Regular route mileage is for trips during the school day in which pupils are transported from one school to another or location for curricular pursuits (not activities), i.e. library, field trips, trips to an AVTS, etc.